 OneDrive is Microsoft's cloud storage service for both home and business users.
-We use it daily to back up our files, and synchronize them across devices.
+We use it to back up our files daily, as well as synchronize them across devices.
 If you use OneDrive for Windows, you should also install it on your Android smartphone and tablet.
-If you take a lot of pictures, consider enabling the camera upload feature, so that you back up your pictures and movies, with OneDrive, and get access to them on your Windows devices.
-Here is how to configure the OneDrive app for Android, to back up your pictures and movies:
+If you take many photos, consider enabling the camera upload feature, so that you back up your photos and videos to OneDrive, and get access to them on your devices.
+Here is how to upload photos to OneDrive from Android:

 Although we like the OneDrive service and we use it on our Windows devices, there are a few quirks that we have trouble with.
 One of it is the fact that it is difficult to figure out how to convince OneDrive to manually synchronize your files right now, without waiting for it to discover your newly added files in a couple of minutes.
 Another quirk is that sometimes you need to know when it performed the last synchronization so that you have an idea whether it has synchronized the latest files you have added or not.